 Any person who is not a child nor lacks capacity as a result of an impairment or disturbance of the mind has the right to begin and carry on civil proceedings without professional representation.
-The courts generally seek to accommodate litigants who represent themselves in proceedings.29 vii Service out of the jurisdiction
+The courts generally seek to accommodate litigants who represent themselves in proceedings.38 vii Service out of the jurisdiction

 As a general rule, where a defendant is outside England and Wales, he or she can only be served with the claim if the English court has given the claimant permission.
 The claimant's application for permission must meet three tests.
-First, it must demonstrate (to the standard of a good arguable case) that the claim falls within one of the 'gateways' in PD 6B paragraph 3; for example, it is in respect of a claim made in contract where the contract was made in England.
+First, it must demonstrate (to the standard of a good arguable case) that the claim falls within one of the 'gateways' in PD 6B Paragraph 3; for example, it is in respect of a claim made in contract where the contract was made in England.
 Second, it must persuade the court that England is the proper place to bring the claim.
 Third, the claimant must show that each cause of action in the claim raises a serious issue that ought to be resolved by a trial.
 If the court grants permission to serve out, the defendant, once served, can challenge jurisdiction by making an application under CPR Part 11; the burden will be on the claimant to show that permission was properly granted.

-The court's permission is not required for service of the claim form or other documents out of the jurisdiction where the court has jurisdiction under the 2005 Hague Convention on Choice of Court Agreements (2005 Hague Convention) and the defendant is a party to an exclusive choice of court agreement conferring jurisdiction on that court within the meaning of Article 3 of the 2005 Hague Convention.
+The court's permission is not required for service of the claim form or other documents out of the jurisdiction where the parties have agreed that their disputes will be resolved by the English court, but not limited to disputes covered by choice of court agreements within the scope of the 2005 Hague Convention on Choice of Court Agreements (2005 Hague Convention), and the defendant is a party to an exclusive choice of court agreement conferring jurisdiction on that court within the meaning of Article 3 of the 2005 Hague Convention.
 Separately, CPR 6.32 makes specific provision for service without permission in Scotland or Northern Ireland.